jhannah/jays.net/resume/resume.md

 employees.
 * Lead programmer in from-scratch development of Internet-based auction-style sales system.
 Tools included Microsoft SQL Server, Internet Information Server, and Active Server Pages (Visual Basic extension to IIS).
-The system dynamically responded to over 1 million server “hits” each week from 10K+ customers from 94 countries.
+The system dynamically responded to over 1 million server "hits" each week from 10K+ customers from 94 countries.
 The data set became the backbone of corporate data flow eventually controlling inventory, shipping, credit card processing, and the majority of accounting systems.
 * Authored core corporate documents including business plan and operations manual.